-All applications for places in Reception or during the school year must be made direct to the applicant's home local authority on the appropriate application form.
+All applications for places in reception or during the school year must be made direct to the applicant's home local authority on the appropriate application form.
 The application form and supporting information will be available on the Local Authority's website.

-However, if your child has an Education, Health and Care Plan or Statement of Special Educational Needs, you do not need to complete an application form as a school place will be identified through a separate process.
+However, if your child has an Education, Health and Care Plan, you do not need to complete an application form as a school place will be identified through a separate process.